FrankVanris2/SnowPrediction/README.md

 >(1) Create a weather station using an arduino/esp32 microcontroller and sensory devices.<br>
 >(2) Obtain Data from the microcontroller and send data through networking protocols.<br>
 >(3) Battery usage can be done in different ways either connecting to a port, or for fun cause why not: SOLAR POWER...please guys.<br>
->(4) send data through packet intel and obtain the data from the api and follow the same steps as before when obtaining the data.
+>(4) Send data through packet intel and obtain the data from the api and follow the same steps as before when obtaining the data.
 Thus giving us (hopefully) better predicitons.